Best Workflow Automation Tools for RevOps in 2026

 How much do automation tools cost?

-Zapier starts free (100 tasks/month) and scales to $103.50/month for 2,000 tasks.
-Make starts free and scales to $34.12/month for 10,000 operations. n8n is free self-hosted or $60/month cloud.
+Zapier starts free (100 tasks/month) and scales to $103.50/month for 2,000 tasks, with per-task pricing that adds up fast at volume.
+Make starts free and scales to $34.12/month for 10,000 operations, charging per operation rather than per task. n8n is free self-hosted with unlimited workflows, or $20+/month for n8n Cloud.
 Workato and Tray.io are enterprise-priced ($10K+/year).
 Pipedream is free for 10,000 invocations/month.
+At 10,000 operations per month, Make costs roughly $9, n8n Cloud costs $20, and Zapier costs $69+.
+The gap widens as volume increases.

 When should RevOps use automation vs. native CRM workflows?